Rehab Centers Hines, OR

 Services provided:

-• Counseling for substance abuse, matrix model and cognitive behavioral therapy
+• Counseling for substance abuse, cognitive behavioral therapy and relapse prevention treatment

 • Sliding fee scale